How to make the case to invest in your brand

 Remember when I said that investing in your brand is one of the actions you could take this year to make 2017 amazing for your brand?
 At Brand by Me this month, creating the case for investing in our brand is top of our to do list.
 So I thought I’d share the top questions that have helped us make the case in case you’re looking to invest too.

-5 questions to help you make your case:
+5 questions to help you make the case to invest:

 What’s the brand issue that you want to solve and what will happen if you do nothing?